SplitmediaLabsLimited/xui-command-adapter/README.md

 6. Click Tools > Script Plugins > Click “http://127.0.0.1:7877”
 7. Run the C# example (`your_path/command-adapter/sample-client/bin/Release/CAdapterExample.exe`)
 8. Now play with the scenes and click Change Scene

+*The example software currently has a limitation.
+You need to start the server first before executing the sample software*

 ##So what’s going on you might ask?